-Nature and Climate-related Risk Management
+Climate- and Nature-related Risk Management

 Climate Risk and Opportunity Significance Identification

-With reference to the Task Force on Climate-Related Financial Disclosures (TCFD) framework; the Carbon Disclosure Project (CDP) Climate Risks and Opportunities Project; international aviation industry trends; and international initiatives, sustainable development trends, and GHG emission control measures such as the Carbon Offsetting and Reduction Scheme for International Aviation (CORSIA); the European Union Emissions Trading System (EU ETS); and the United Kingdom Emissions Trading Scheme (UK ETS), EVA Air has identified eight risks and six opportunities related to climate change in the industry.
+With reference to the Task Force on Climate-Related Financial Disclosures (TCFD) framework; the Carbon Disclosure Project (CDP) Climate Risks and Opportunities Project; international aviation industry trends; and international initiatives, sustainable development trends, and GHG emission control measures such as the Carbon Offsetting and Reduction Scheme for International Aviation (CORSIA); the European Union Emissions Trading System (EU ETS); and the United Kingdom Emissions Trading Scheme (UK ETS), EVA Air has identified eight risks and five opportunities related to climate change in the industry.

 Each department assesses each climate-related risk and opportunity, in accordance with the Company’s risk management process for the risk/opportunity’s likelihood of occurrence and the level of impact; the results are then given a materiality analysis (per the EVA Air Climate Risks and Opportunities diagram).
-Based on the climate risk and opportunity matrix results, two major transition risk items and one major opportunity – Carbon Pricing Mechanism, Rising Sustainable Raw Material Costs, and Developing/Expanding Low-Carbon Aviation Services – were prioritized for management.
+Based on the climate risk and opportunity matrix results, two major transition risk items and one major opportunity – Carbon Pricing, Rising Sustainable Raw Material Costs, and Developing/Expanding Low-Carbon Aviation Services – were prioritized for management.
 Additionally, the physical risk Rainfall (Water) Pattern Changes & Long-Term/Extreme Climate Changes was identified through scenario analysis of climate change in regions where the Company and our key suppliers operate.

 Identifying Dependence and Impact on Nature